-According to the ECTS system, a normal workload of one academic year is 60 ECTS and of one semestre is 30 ECTS.
+According to the ECTS system, the normal workload for one academic year is 60 ECTS and for one semestre is 30 ECTS.

-Although it is up to the home university to determine the exact number of credits you are required to earn, the Economics School of Louvain expects you to have a workload comparable to the one you would be required to take on at your home institution.
+However it is up to the home university to determine the exact number of credits you are required to get.
+The Economics School of Louvain will expect you to have a workload comparable to the one you would be required to have at your home institution.

-Bachelor courses of the Faculty of Economics, Social, Political Sciences and Communication (see course codes LECGE for bachelor courses in Economics and Management / The Schedule is the one from AY 2016-2017)
+- Bachelor courses of the Faculty of Economics, Social, Political Sciences and Communication (see course codes LECGE for bachelor courses in Economics and Management)

 EXAM AND RESULTS

-Registration to examinations is done via your 'virtual office' accessible on the UCL home page.
+- Registration to examinations is done via your 'virtual office', which is accessible from the UClouvain home page (MyUCL).

-The student has to sit exams for those subjects for which he or she has not yet obtained a satisfactory result or for which he or she has not yet taken the exam.
+- Students are required to sit exams for all subjects, for which they have not yet obtained a satisfactory result or for which they have not yet taken the exam.

-Each exam however can only be presented twice during the year (in January and September OR in June and September).
+- Each exam can be presented twice during the year (for Semester 1 courses:in January and September, for Semester 2 courses: in June and September).

-Students are strongly advised to attend courses from the very beginning of term, in order to increase their chances of passing their exams at UCL.
+- Students are strongly advised to attend courses from the very beginning of term, in order to increase their chances of passing their exams at UCLouvain.